fdsc/vinny-socks5-proxy/README.md

 To translate to English
 https://translate.yandex.ru/?lang=ru-en

-Socks5 и http proxy for host in home usage.
+Socks5 and http proxy for host in home usage.

 Need Mono in Linux ( https://www.mono-project.com/ ) and .NET Framework 4.8 in Windows ( https://dotnet.microsoft.com/download )